kubernetes/enhancements/keps/sig-storage/1432-volume-health-monitor/README.md

 * **Will enabling / using this feature result in increasing size or count of the existing API objects?**
   Describe them, providing:
   - API type(s): Yes.
-We are adding new 'Abnormal` and `Message` fields to Kubelet VolumeStats metrics API.
+We are adding new 'Abnormal` field to Kubelet VolumeStats metrics API.
   - Estimated increase in size: (e.g., new annotation of size 32B):
     New string of max length of 128 bytes; new int of 4 bytes.
   - Estimated amount of new objects: (e.g., new Object X for every existing Pod)